Contents

 #

-When a package depends on a package version that is retracted, there are different ways to migrate away from this version depending on what other versions are available.
+When a package depends on a retracted package version, you have choices in how you migrate away from this version depending on other available versions.

 Upgrade to a newer version